 NEPA provides a means to evaluate the potential environmental impact of proposed federal activities and to examine alternatives to those actions.
 UT-Battelle, WAI, and Isotek maintain compliance with NEPA through the use of site-level procedures and program descriptions that establish effective and responsive communications with program managers and project engineers to establish NEPA as a key consideration in the formative stages of project planning.
-Table 5.4 summarizes NEPA activities conducted at ORNL during 2013.
+Table 5.4 summarizes NEPA activities conducted at ORNL during 2014.

-Types of NEPA documentation Number of instances Oak Ridge National Laboratory Approved under general actions ^{a} or generic CX determinations 45 New generic CXs ^b for research and development 2 Project-specific CX ^b determinations for demolition activities 2 Wastren Advantage, Inc. Approved under general actions ^{a} or generic CX determinations 0
+Types of NEPA documentation Number of instances Oak Ridge National Laboratory Approved under general actions ^{a} or generic CX determinations 54 Project-specific CX ^b determinations 0 Wastren Advantage, Inc. Approved under general actions ^{a} or generic CX determinations 1 ^aProjects that were reviewed and documented through the site NEPA compliance coordinator. ^bProjects that were reviewed and approved through the DOE Site Office and NEPA Compliance Officer.

 Table 5.4.
-National Environmental Policy Act (NEPA) activities, 2013 ··· · · · · ·
+National Environmental Policy Act activities, 2014